 Students must complete the following department requirements for the Ph.D. degree in Sociology:

-1. Students must enroll in SOC 305 Graduate Proseminar in Autumn Quarter of the first year.
+- Proseminar: Students must enroll in SOC 305 Graduate Proseminar in Autumn Quarter of the first year.
 The course provides an introduction and orientation to the field of sociology, and to the department and faculty.
-One unit of credit is given for this course; grading is on a satisfactory/no credit basis.

 - Minimum sociology units in years 1 and 2: Students are required to complete 45 units of course work in Sociology in the first academic year, then 15 units of Sociology course work in the second academic year.
-Course work excludes workshop, independent study, and directed reading units.

-3. Theory: Students are required to take at least two courses in sociological theory.
+- Theory: Students are required to take at least two courses in sociological theory.
 One course should be in either macro-sociological theory (SOC 370A Sociological Theory: Social Structure, Inequality, and Conflict), or micro-sociological theory (SOC 370B Social Interaction and Group Process), in the first year of the program.
-A second course, in research design, should be taken during the second year in the program SOC 372 Theoretical Analysis and Design).
+A second course, in research design, should be taken during the first year of the program as well: SOC 372 Theoretical Analysis and Design).
 Students without a background in Sociology are encouraged to enroll in SOC 370A Sociological Theory: Social Structure, Inequality, and Conflict as well as SOC 370B, Social Interaction and Group Process.

-4. Methodology: Students are required to complete a series of courses in methodology as well as one methods elective.
+- Methodology: Students are required to complete a series of courses in methodology as well as one methods elective.
 Students with little background in statistics are encouraged to take an undergraduate statistics course in their first quarter of the program.
 The required methods sequence, to be taken in order, are: SOC 381 Sociological Methodology I: Introduction, SOC 382 Sociological Methodology II: Multivariate Regression, SOC 383 Sociological Methodology III.

-7. Qualifying Exam #1: The first comprehensive examination is designed to ensure that students enter their second year with a firm reading knowledge of two substantive subfields.
+- Qualifying Exam #1: The first comprehensive examination is designed to ensure that students enter their second year with a firm reading knowledge of two substantive subfields.
 Students write two essays in response to questions provided by the examining committee.
-The questions are due exactly one week later.
 Students choose one of two questions to write on for each subfield.
 Examinations are offered in a variety of subject areas, and are based on comprehensive readings lists that are available at the beginning of each academic year.
-Each subject area has one faculty point person or group leader.
-Group leaders are responsible for assembling essay questions and agree to meet with students as requested.

-11. Each student must complete and defend a doctoral dissertation.
-At the choice of the student (and in consultation with her or his adviser), the dissertation requirement may be met either by (1) submitting a book-length document, or (2) submitting three independent papers.
+- Doctoral Dissertation and Defense: Each student must complete and defend a doctoral dissertation.
+At the choice of the student (and in consultation with his/her adviser), the dissertation requirement may be met either by (1) submitting a book-length document, or (2) submitting three independent papers.
 The papers may address the same topic, but should be written as stand-alone, single-authored papers in standard journal format (i.e., AJS or ASR).
 None of these papers may overlap substantially with one another, and none of them may be co-authored.
 (The main criterion in judging substantial overlap is whether any standard journal, such as AJS, would regard the papers as too similar to publish both.)
 The dissertation must be submitted to all committee members at least 30 days in advance of the defense date.
 The dissertation defense serves as the Oral Examination required by the University.
 Assessment of satisfactory completion is determined by the student's doctoral committee members.
 All students are invited to present their dissertation findings at an informal department colloquium.

 Teaching Assistant Requirements